dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 2.0 - 15th November 2016 =
+* Updates based upon wordpress.org theme review
+* Tidy the codes
+* Remove header code that's not used
+* Switch to standard the_posts_pagination rather than custom function
+* Escape more things for extra security

+= 1.2.1 - 24 September 2016 =
+* Fix incorrect text domain
+* Remove box-shadow css prefix

+= 1.2 - 11 July 2016 =
+* Fix issue with responsive navigation not allowing the first menu item to be selected

 = 1.1 - 5 June 2016 =
 * Tidy up the codes
 * replace wp_title with title-tag support